In-patient luxury rehab center in Thailand

 Drug addiction: symptoms, causes, and effects

-Drug addiction is the compulsive need to take a specific drug regardless of the harm it causes.
-Also known as substance use disorder, drug addiction causes strong cravings and potentially life-threatening withdrawal symptoms when a person tries to stop.
+Drug addiction is the compulsive need to take a specific drug regardless of harmful consequences.
+Also known as substance use disorder, drug addiction induces intense cravings and potentially life-threatening withdrawal symptoms upon cessation.

 The causes of drug addiction are a combination of genetic, environmental, and developmental factors.
 Many people have a genetic predisposition to develop an addiction.
-The brain’s reward system also plays a role here, because drugs act on dopamine.
+The brain’s reward system also contributes to addiction because drugs affect dopamine levels.

 The effects of drug addiction are physical, psychological, and social.
 Drugs change a person’s appearance, increase the risk of various health problems, and worsen underlying health issues.
-At the same time, drug addiction contributes to or aggravates mental health disorders, relationship problems, and other issues.
+Drug addiction contributes to or aggravates mental health disorders and relationship problems.

 Characteristics of drug addiction are the inability to stop, changes in mood, appetite, and sleep, denial, and continuing to use drugs despite consequences, among others.

 Treatment for drug addiction focuses on therapy, but some people may need medications too.
-Support groups play an important part in drug addiction treatment.
+Support groups play an essential part in drug addiction treatment.

 What is drug addiction?

 Drug addiction is a progressive disease indicated by the inability to control the use of legal or illegal drugs.
-A person with drug addiction continues to use the addictive substances despite the harmful effects and consequences they cause.
-Nowadays, the term substance use disorder (SUD) is mainly used to refer to drug addiction.
+A person with drug addiction continues to use addictive substances despite its harmful effects and consequences.

-As National Institute on Drug Abuse explains, drug addiction is a chronic disease whose main characteristic is compulsive drug-seeking.
-When left unmanaged, drug addiction can have a disastrous impact on a person and may even lead to death.
+The National Institute on Drug Abuse defines drug addiction as a chronic, relapsing disease whose main characteristic is compulsive drug-seeking due to repeated exposure.
+Drug addiction can adversely impact a person and may even lead to death when left unmanaged and untreated.

 What are the symptoms of drug addiction?